Visma-AutoPay/http-signatures/README.md

 #### Creating signature

-Before creating signature you need to decide on, among others,
+Before creating a signature you need to decide on, among others,
 1. What key and signature algorithm to use, like RSA or EdDSA
 2. Which HTTP headers to include
 3. Which other parts of HTTP message to include, like method or query param